4dn-dcic/foursight/docs/checks.md

 ```
 @check_function()
-def items_released_in_the_past_day(connection, **kwargs):
+def items_created_in_the_past_day(connection, **kwargs):
-    check = init_check_res(connection, 'items_released_in_the_past_day')
+    check = init_check_res(connection, 'items_created_in_the_past_day')
     return check.store_result()
 ```

-At the moment, this check won't do anything but write a result to the `items_released_in_the_past_day` check directory, which will have some default values (namely status=ERROR).
+At the moment, this check won't do anything but write a result to the `items_created_in_the_past_day` check directory, which will have some default values (namely status=ERROR).
 So, the body of the check can be thought of as doing the computation necessary to fill those fields of the check result.
 Let's use some helper functions defined in chalicelib/wrangler_utils.py to establish a connection to Fourfront (a FDN_Connection, such as those used in Submit4DN).
 If making a new check module, remember to import these helper functions.
 If the connection fails, store that information in the check result and abort the check.
 Let's also set a description and status for the check if the connection is established.

 ```
 @check_function()
-def items_released_in_the_past_day(connection, **kwargs):
+def items_created_in_the_past_day(connection, **kwargs):
-    check = init_check_res(connection, 'items_released_in_the_past_day')
+    check = init_check_res(connection, 'items_created_in_the_past_day')
     fdn_conn = wrangler_utils.get_FDN_Connection(connection)
     if not fdn_conn:
         check.status = 'ERROR'